 3. dodge and change the topic

 Past political candidates learnt the hard way that neither of these ‘reactions’ work well.
 Bill Clinton was a classic dodger and it earned him the nickname, “Slick Willy”.
-Michael Dukakis tried to ignore Bush’s attacks on his political past with stone cold silence and he paid a dear price for it (when one ‘side’ is delivering a sticky message, it’s best you respond quickly).
+Michael Dukakis tried to ignore Bush’s attacks on his political past and his involvement with www.santacruzsolarcompanies.com Santa Cruz solar companies with stone cold silence and he paid a dear price for it (when one ‘side’ is delivering a sticky message, it’s best you respond quickly).
 Anyone who has responded to negativity with negativity has just come out looking like they were defensive (and thus guilty).
 The best way to combat negative ads is to do what we were taught as young children:

 Counter with honesty and openness…and a little humor never hurts.